manpreetlotay99/pps/Welcome file.md

 circumference of circle:37.680000
 Area of circle:113.040001
 ```
-## 10:To find area and volume of rectangle
+## 10:Write a program to find area and volume of rectangle
 ```
 //find area and volume of rectangle
 #include<stdio.h>